-sur face water and groundwater.
-The Plan incorporates information on

-Site Water Balance.
+- □ Site Water Balance.

-Erosion and Sediment Control Plan.
+- □ Erosion and Sediment Control Plan.

-Surface and Groundwater Management Plans.
+- □ Surface and Groundwater Management Plans.

 The SWMP forms one component of the overall Project Environmental Management Strategy (EMS).
 The EMS includes a number of commitments and component management plans which together form the basis for the ongoing operation of Gunlake Quarry.